jlabruna/wordle-app/README.md

 ### Overall Approach

 The project initially started out as an attempt to replicate wordle, but as I started to flesh out the basics I was using a randomly generated number as a placeholder for the answer, rather than cycling through a dictionary.
 I then thought I could represent the numbers as colours, and thus the basic idea was born.
 I then ended up scrapping what I had done and restarting with this new direction in mind.
 I had a solid code build on Wednesday night, with error handling, out of bounds, a win and lose state, all outputting to console log.
-Thursday was my day to add graphical indicators and pretty it up.
-I had an idea to use the local browser storage to record score, social media sharing, etc, but I just ran out of time.
+Thursday was my day to add graphical indicators and pretty it up and see if I could fit any additional features in to the game.

 My aim was to achieve a working, error free game before the deadline to allow myself time for styling.

+### Additional Features

+If the project was longer, I would have added some extra features to the game, like -

+- persistent scoreboard
+- ability to select more colours or shorten grid height for increased difficulty
+- mute button
+- see the winning / losing combination on the game over screen.
+- social media share

 ### Technologies used